Focus And Concentration Can Often Suffer As You Age

 Antioxidants are Crucial in Preventing Oxidation

 Free radicals are called such because they lack one important molecule and in an attempt to get this missing element they attack other cells.
-Obviously if this happens and they injure these cells, effectively damaging the DNA, this can be the the cause of many of our diseases.
+Obviously, if this happens and they injure these cells, effectively damaging the DNA, this can be the cause of many of our diseases.

 Receiving Antioxidants from Your Diet